suyash0612/angular-observables/README.md

 # OBSERVABLES

 ## Commit 1
-Setup a basic observable , observer(suscriber) , event handler
+Setup a basic observable , observer(subscriber) , event handler

 1. observable will emit the events
 2. observer will listen to the events